No results were found...

 Other brands have some crossover between the two events.
 This ensures that people looking for Christmas gifts can take advantage of Black Friday offers.

 Whichever option you choose, don’t leave it too late!
-People start shopping for Christmas early and you don’t want to miss out on potential sales due to potential customers having already bought their gifts.
+People start shopping for Christmas early and you don’t want to miss out on potential sales due to customers having already bought their gifts.

 Send multiple Christmas emails